Hoyasumii/bee-movie/README.md

 Bye.

-Supposed to be less calorie
+Supposed to be less calories